PMArkive/NintendoClients_wiki/Pia-Protocol.md

 | 6.16 | 11 |

 ### Connection ID
-During connection establishment, the console that wants to connect to another console must set this field to 1, and the console that answers the connection request must set this field to 0.
-After a connection has been established both consoles generate a random number between 2 and 255.
+During connection establishment, both consoles generate a random number between 2 and 255.
 This will be the connection id in any further packets.

+There are a few special cases:
+* If the sending console has no yet joined a mesh, the connection id is set to 1, regardless of whether a connection has been established
+* If no connection has been established yet, the connection id is set to 0
+* In broadcast packets, and packets that are sent to the monitoring server, the connection id is set to 0

 ### Packet ID
 This should be 0 during connection establishment.
 After a connection has been established this should be an incrementing number starting at 1.